alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 In this [case study from Chelmsford City Council](/service-manual/assets/documents/chelmsford-case-study-3.pdf) (PDF, 81KB), the critical factor is the timing of the communications.
 The important aspect is ensuring that communications get to the right people at the right time, so that they are encouraged to use the online service.

+This [case study](/service-manual/assets/documents/landregistry-case-study-2.pdf) (PDF, 103KB), about the Land Registry and their e-Document Registration Service highlights the value of involving other stakeholders to help to communicate the benefits of using digital services.

 ###4.
 Manage staff and partner engagement by:

 * identifying the benefits of the digital service for your delivery partners and highlighting these in your engagement with them